-The M.Arch program is a 2-year NAAB-accredited professional degree intended for individuals who have completed a pre-professional undergraduate major in architecture.
-The M.Arch program draws upon the tradition of inspired experimental architectural design in Los Angeles, typified by two of its most distinguished graduates, Pritzker Prize-winning alumni, Frank Gehry and Thom Mayne.
+The Master of Architecture, a professional degree accredited by the National Architectural Accrediting Board (NAAB) draws upon the tradition of inspired experimental architectural design in Los Angeles, typified by two of its most distinguished graduates, Pritzker Prize Laureates Frank Gehry, FAIA (B.Arch.
+1954) and Thom Mayne, FAIA (B.Arch.
+1968).
 The first section of the program is dedicated to a thorough introduction to the essential knowledge and skills as required by NAAB to obtain an accredited degree.
-The final section builds upon this background in a more experimental and explorative fashion, drawing on the resources and inspiration of Los Angeles itself.
-Firmly rooted in an investigative mode of critical professional practice, the faculty include: Gail Borden, Christophe Cornubert, David Gerber, Frank Gehry, Dan Meis, Greg Otto, Gary Paige, Lawrence Scarpa, Doris Sung, Warren Techentin, Selwyn Ting and Olivier Touraine.
+The final section builds upon this background in a more experimental and explorative fashion, drawing on the resources and inspiration of Los Angeles itself while remaining firmly rooted in an investigative mode of critical professional practice.

 The first semester design studio focuses on multiple communicative tools and advanced design skills that allow students to develop and document architectural concepts.
 Paramount in this semester is the focus on tectonic and construction systems with a particular emphasis on structural integration as a design instigator.